 Can people catch the disease?

 A Europe-wide assessment has concluded that people are unlikely to catch the disease.
 However, it is recommended that livestock keepers and others in close contact with livestock follow existing good practice measures when working with livestock and abortion material.

-Pregnant women should also follow existing Department for Environment, Food and Rural Affairs (Defra) guidance that advises them to avoid close contact with animals (including sheep, cows and goats) that are giving birth.Back to top
+In 2017, Department for Environment, Food and Rural Affairs (Defra) guidance advised pregnant women to avoid close contact with animals (including sheep, cows and goats) that are giving birth.Back to top

 Could it affect the food I eat?